taybro23/AboveBoard_MS4/TESTING.md

 ### Keep Shopping buttons

 I would like these buttons to take the user back by one page, but could not find a fix for this.

+### 500 Error

+If a new product is added to the site, added to the basket then deleted, it causes an error and the entire site crashes.
+If the cookies are cleared, the site works again as expected.
+I'm not 100% sure what is causing this error or how to fix it, so it is being left as unresolved.